1715191173/CLI/README.md

 # Documentation

-## `coderwhy`: A CLI to help you quickly build and develop front-end projects
+## `zabanya: A CLI to help you quickly build and develop front-end projects

-> Can't think of other names, so just use coderwhy~
+> Can't think of other names, so just use zabanya>~

 How to install？